-I’ve done the whole 3 countries in three days thing, spent hours on a train to stay only one night in a Buddhist temple, and I have trained a whole 10 hours to see a lion monument in Switzerland and let me tell you – it is exhausting..
+I’ve done the whole 3 countries in three days thing, spent hours on a train only one night in a Buddhist temple.
+I have trained a whole 10 hours to see a lion monument in Switzerland and let me tell you – it is exhausting..

 We live in the ‘fly by the seat of your pants‘ society where fast travelling is glorified, but honestly, it’s becoming a little tiresome.
-Don’t get me wrong if the situation arrises you can bet I will be squeezing everything I can to make it work during a trip but when it came to Italy I just wanted to chill outttttt.
+Don’t get me wrong, if the situation arrises you can bet I will be squeezing everything I can to make it work but when it came to Italy I just wanted to chill out.
 You know, be able to walk the streets without feeling winded by walking too fast, or stressing out about train times because if I miss one then the whole plan is ruined..
 There’s a lot less margin for error when you take things slow.

 In Florence, after a quick trip to Venice.. and Milan.. and a night in Paris..
 I DID chill out in Florence.
 I enjoyed vegetable soups, more wine than I care to share and drank the best coffee of my life that I made myself!
 Italian grinds are now my favourite.

-After crushing all the food we began Round 2 of finding our home and thank god a construction worker saw us looking confused because he decided to help up out and show us the proper door.
-Apparently there are TWO numbers above a doorway – a red and blue one and you need the blue one I believe.
-How confusing haha.
+After crushing all the food we began round 2 of finding our home and thank god a construction worker saw us looking confused because he decided to help us and show us the proper door.
+Apparently there are two numbers above a doorway – a red and blue one and you need the blue one I believe.
+It’s confusing haha.
 And then the doorbell to get in was broken so I turned on my data and called the receptionist..
 Finally we were saved and all was well in the world because our room was gorgeous!

 The next day after we made our way to the river where we were told we would find sea otters but sadly after four days we couldn’t see the little balls of cuteness.
 We passed through a market and I bought the cutest little teacups about the perfect size for a shot of espresso!
 We walked towards the Ponte Vecchio which is fullllllll of jewellery stores.
 If you are curious that is literally all you will find.

-As some of you guys might know I am obsessed with roses!
-I think they are the prettiest and most romantic flower out there no matter how cliche that might sound.
-I actually have a rose tattooed on me 😀 So you can imagine how happy I was to find this little slice of garden all the way in Florence Italy!
+As some of you guys might know I am obsessed with roses.
+I think they are the prettiest and most romantic flower out there.
+They are an effortless beauty.
+I actually have a rose tattooed on me 😀 So you can imagine how happy I was to find this little slice of garden all the way in Florence Italy.